moonlight58/ArchLinuxTutorial/README.md

     - [2.3 Update the system clock](#23-update-the-system-clock)
     - [2.4 Partitioning the disks](#24-partitioning-the-disks)

-<details><summary>Note to the user, before you follow this tutorial</summary>
+<details><summary>Note to the user, before you follow this tutorial (drop-down) </summary>

 I'm just a student trying new things, for example Arch Linux.
-This tutorial is not 100% bug proof (I can assure you it works), i'm still trying Arch Linux and i'm not an expert of this distro.
+This tutorial is not 100% bug proof (I can assure you it works tho...), i'm still trying Arch Linux and i'm not an expert of this distro.
 If you stumble upon problems I didn't cover up, please search on the official [Arch Linux documentation](https://wiki.archlinux.org/title/Installation_guide) or the [Arch Linux forums](https://bbs.archlinux.org/) or even on the internet in general.
 I'm not responsible if anything bad happens to your system while you're following this tutorial.
 As I said earlier, i'm still learning too Arch Linux, it's a way to teach the new people with this distro and help me learning too.
 Anyway, i hope you enjoy this tutorial and have fun with Arch Linux!

+If you have any tips/recommendation or even flaws inside my tutorial (since i'm not an expert, there are flaws that i'm not aware).
+Contact me either through [discord](https://discordapp.com/users/484713064655224854) or through my mail which is gael.rothlin@proton.me
 </details>

 ## 1 Pre-installation
 ### 1.1 Arch Linux .iso
 Get the latest Arch Linux .iso, at this moment it is the "archlinux-2024.09.01-x86_64.iso" be aware that the version number may change in the future.
-You can download the latest .iso by going on the archlinux.org website by clicking on this [link](https://geo.mirror.pkgbuild.com/iso/2024.09.01/).
+You can download the latest .iso by going on the Arch Linux website by clicking on this [link](https://geo.mirror.pkgbuild.com/iso/2024.09.01/).
 If this link doesn't redirect you to the .iso page, click on this [link](https://archlinux.org/download/).
 It will redirect you to the archlinux general download page.

 ### 1.2 Boot System
 You can boot by many ways, here's the list on how you can boot Arch Linux on your computer :
 - USB Driver
-  - There's two way to install Arch Linux with a USB Driver, the first is for a full installation called a "Install Arch Linux on a removable medium" and the second option is installing Arch Linux as a rescue USB with "chroot"
+  - There's two way to install Arch Linux with a USB Driver, the first is for a full installation called a "Install Arch Linux on a removable medium" and the second option is installing Arch Linux as a rescue USB with "chroot" or "Rufus".
+Rufus is a utility for formatting and creating bootable USB media, such as USB sticks, flash memory and so on.
+(I, personally, use Rufus when doing Arch Linux Installation)
 - Optical Disc
   - I will not explain how to install Arch Linux with an optical disc, because it's not the most common way to install (maybe i'm wrong but i didn't heard much of this way inside the Arch community) and i'm not an expert with this way of installing Arch Linux
 - PXE (through network)
   - Preboot eXecution Environment (PXE, most often pronounced as pixie).
-I will also not cover this way of installing Arch Linux to avoid leading you the wrong way and maybe not  being able to help you if you have any problem with this way of installing Arch Linux.
+I will also not cover this way of installing Arch Linux to avoid leading you the wrong way and not being able to help you if you have any problem with this way of installing Arch Linux.

 ### 1.3 USB Driver Boot
 (Need to work on that... )